-Some of the most interesting possibilities are to be found in reedbeds, amongst them Wattled Jacana, South American Snipe, Greater Thornbird (their hanging stick nests are unmissable!), Crested and Warbling Doraditos, Unicoloured and Chestnut-capped Blackbirds and, with some luck, South American Painted-Snipe and Grey-breasted Crake.
-On smaller ponds, Brazilian Duck, Ringed Teal and Solitary Sandpiper are likely, along with Limpkin and Ringed, Amazon and Green Kingfishers.
+Some of the most interesting birds are to be found in the reedbeds, amongst them Wattled Jacana, South American Snipe, Greater Thornbird (their hanging stick nests are unmissable!), Yellow-chinned Spinetail, both Crested and Warbling Doraditos, Unicoloured and Chestnut-capped Blackbirds and, with some luck, South American Painted-snipe and Grey-breasted Crake.
+On the ponds, Brazilian Duck, Ringed Teal and Solitary Sandpiper are all likely (and sometimes Silver Teal and Rosy-billed Pochard are also present), along with Limpkin and Ringed, Amazon and Green Kingfishers.

-Paraguay: Day 2 The vast, unspoilt Paraguayan Chaco is almost uninhabited and is traversed by a single, long, straight road – colloquially known as the Ruta Trans-Chaco.
-Fortunately the road sees little in the way of traffic, allowing us to making frequent stops at roadside marshes and pools for some spectacular birding.
+Paraguay Day 2 The vast, unspoilt Paraguayan Chaco is almost uninhabited and is traversed by a single, long, straight road – colloquially known as the ‘Ruta Trans-Chaco’.
+Fortunately, the road sees little in the way of traffic, allowing us to make stops at roadside marshes and pools for some spectacular birding.

-Great Black, Savanna, Black-collared and Roadside Hawks are numerous and almost every lamp post has either a pair of American Kestrels or a Monk Parakeet nest adorning it.
+Great Black, Savanna, Black-collared and Roadside Hawks, plus Turkey and Black Vultures, are numerous and almost every tall post has either a pair of American Kestrels or a Monk Parakeet nest adorning it.
 Other psittacids that are commonly encountered include Blue-fronted Amazon, Scaly-headed Parrot and Nanday Parakeet.
-Denser marshes will likely yield Masked Yellowthroat, Black-capped Donacobius, Scarlet-headed Blackbird.
+Denser marshes will likely yield Masked Yellowthroat, Black-capped Donacobius and the striking Scarlet-headed Blackbird.

-Large flocks of Shiny Cowbirds, Chopi Blackbirds and Baywings flush from the sides of the Ruta, with smaller numbers of Screaming Cowbirds amongst them.
+Large flocks of Shiny Cowbirds, Chopi Blackbirds and Baywings flush from the sides of the ‘Ruta’, with smaller numbers of Screaming Cowbirds amongst them.

-We will stop for lunch at Buffalo Bill’s, where there are usually small numbers of White-faced Whistling-Ducks and Rufous-collared Seedeaters around, as well as larger numbers of Yellow-billed Cardinals.
+We will stop for lunch at Buffalo Bill’s, where there are usually small numbers of Rusty-collared Seedeaters around, as well as many Yellow-billed Cardinals.
 This site is particularly notable for the number and size of the Spectacled Caimans that make their home here.

-Eventually we will reach Loma Plata where we will spend two nights.
+Eventually, we will reach Loma Plata, where we will spend two nights.

 Paraguay: Day 3 The Central Chaco region was colonized as recently as the 1920s by Mennonite settlers from Canada and Europe.
 They struck a deal with the Paraguayan government that they would settle what was seen as a hostile frontier, in exchange for them being allowed to pursue their religious beliefs and cultural practices without governmental interference.
 Despite the considerable hardships that the settlers faced, they triumphed in the face of adversity and their companies now dominate the Paraguayan beef and dairy industries.
 But while we will not turn down the chance to sample some of that beef at a traditional asado (barbecue), it is the birds that brought us here.